Recommended reviews and articles about Harry's Bar: Chowhound

 one and all.

+on holiday.
 One day (in 1935, I think) our waiters served lunch simultaneously

 to King Alfonso XIII of Spain, Queen Wilhelmina of Holland, King